medialab/minet/docs/cli.md

                               necessary when you want to display a finite progress indicator for large files given as input to the command.
-  -i, --input INPUT           CSV file containing all the post urls, post
+  -i, --input INPUT           CSV file (potentially gzipped) containing all the
-                              shortcodes or post ids you want to process.
+                              post urls, post shortcodes or post ids you want to process.
 Will consider `-` as stdin.
   -o, --output OUTPUT         Path to the output file.
 Will consider `-` as
                               stdout.
 If not given, results will also be printed to stdout.